 Please note, that CC licences are not an alternative to copyright.
 Choosing to publish under a CC licence does not necessarily mean that the copyright holder gives away their copyright.
-They can retain it, but give permission for other, limited uses to be made of their work which are detailed in the licence.
+They can retain it, but give permission for other, limited uses to be made of their work as detailed in the licence.

-Create a stable, permanent link to the official version of an output by adding the DOI number to the prefix http://dx.doi.org/.
-For example, http://dx.doi.org/10.1103/PhysRevD.86.010001
+You can create a stable, permanent link to the official version of an output by adding the DOI number to the prefix https://doi.org/.
+For example, https://doi.org/10.1103/PhysRevD.86.010001

 Somewhat ambiguous term used for the final accepted, peer-reviewed manuscript that has been accepted for publication.
 'Post' indicates that it is the version produced after peer-review and which incorporates changes suggested by reviewers and editors.
-A pre-print, by contrast, is the manuscript which was originally submitted for publication (ie pre peer-review)
+A pre-print, by contrast, is the manuscript which was originally submitted for publication (ie pre peer-review).

-Basically, Green open access.
-That is, authors depositing the 'best' version of their research output which their publisher will permit them to make available in an open access repository.
-Please note that the term is usually not understood to refer to making published versions of papers available on personal websites or services like ResearchGate.
+Basically, Green Open Access: author deposit of the final accepted, peer-reviewed manuscript in either a subject or institutional repository.
+Please note that the term is not understood to refer to making published versions of papers available on personal websites or services like ResearchGate.